-Two rail companies operate trains along the line from Cusco to Machu Picchu Station in Aguas Calientes: PeruRail and Inca Rail (a third, Machu Picchu Train, merged with Inca Rail at the beginning of 2013).
-Combined, they offer various options in terms of price, departure points and scheduling.
+There are two rail companies that operate trains from Cusco to Machu Picchu Station in Aguas Calientes.
+They are PeruRail and Inca Rail.
+A third company, Machu Picchu Train, merged with Inca Rail in 2013.
+The two remaining companies offer various options in terms of price, departure points, and scheduling.

-PeruRail also offers three different train classes along the Machu Picchu route (a fourth exists, but it’s a subsidized option for residents only -- great if you happen to have a foreign resident card):
+PeruRail offers three train classes for touring guests traveling along the Machu Picchu route (a fourth class exists, but it is a subsidized option for Peruvian residents only).

 Inca Rail runs from Ollantaytambo to Machu Picchu Station in Aguas Calientes (some Urubamba departures are available depending on train class).
-Inca Rail has three train/carriage classes: the economy-class Machu Picchu Train; the executive- and first-class Inca Train; and the Inca Princess, which provides a "presidential" service.
+Inca Rail has several classes: Machu Picchu train class, executive class, first-class, and the presidential service.

 |Machu Picchu train||The Machu Picchu panoramic train has wide and tall windows, comfortable seats, an observation outdoor carriage to admire the amazing landscape, a refreshing selection of cold and hot drinks prepared with Andean fruits, and an onboard meal.
 The cost is approximately $75 per person, one way.|

 |First class||First class features plush seats facing tables, including a welcome cocktail, gourmet lunch or dinner, soothing, live background music; fresh flowers, handmade tapestries, fresh fruit juices, herbal and fruit teas.
 Includes private bus from Machu Picchu Pueblo to the Incan Citadel.
 The cost is approximately $200 per person, one way.|